 - In addition, the form for game submission will include requests for screenshots and video to help with the game filtering process.

 - Submission of the build and ensuring that it is received and is playable for the awards is the developer's responsibility.
-The organisers cannot be expected to ensure that the developers rightly submit their games for consideration into an award.
+The organisers will not be responsible for ensuring/verifying the correct submission of applications to the awards.

-- NGFA will make sure they have the popular representative devices needed to examine the game.
+- The NGF Awards team will make sure they have the popular representative devices needed to examine the game.
 While care will be taken to ensure that the popular platforms are stocked, any additional devices/accessories required for gameplay will need to be provided by the developer.
-The developer may choose to ship the unique devices/accessories to NGFA instead of having it hand-delivered, and will have to bear the cost for onward and return shipping.
+The developer may choose to ship the unique devices/accessories to the Awards team instead of having it hand-delivered, and will have to bear the cost for onward and return shipping.